 Tucson Elementary Teaching Schools

-For those wishing to pursue a career in teaching at the elementary level, there are three school options in the greater Tucson, Arizona area.
+For those wishing to pursue a career in teaching at the elementary level, there are three school options in the greater Tucson, Arizona, area.
 Both undergraduate and graduate degree programs are available.
 This article highlights the required coursework and student teaching experiences at the profiled colleges; it also includes a table of facts and figures for comparison of the institutions in many areas.

 - The University of Arizona (UA) offers a bachelor's degree in education with a concentration in elementary education; the same degree is also available with an additional emphasis in bilingual education.
-The campus is about three miles from downtown Tucson.
+The campus is about two miles from downtown Tucson.

-- Pima Community College, situated roughly 11 miles from downtown Tucson, offers an associate's degree in the field that is designed for students who intend to transfer into a bachelor's degree program at a four-year school.
+- Pima Community College, situated roughly three miles from downtown Tucson, offers an associate's degree in the field that is designed for students who intend to transfer into a bachelor's degree program at a four-year school.

 University of Arizona

 The College of Education at the University of Arizona (UA) was founded in 1922, making it the first school of education in the state.
-The School of Education is staffed by 58 full time faculty and 30 clinical and adjunct faculty members.
+The School of Education is staffed by 58 full-time faculty and 30 clinical and adjunct faculty members.

 Bachelor of Arts in Education